home

 In September 2021 JAAG sent a presentation to Major Road Projects Victoria (MRPV), outlining safety concerns and issues, to assist with their business case submission.

-QUEENS WAY RETAINING WALLS – update May 2022
+QUEENS WAY RETAINING WALLS

-JAAG continues to urge local members and DoT to resubmit the budget request for future funding consideration and to keep it in the pipeline of proposed initiatives.
-The Department of Transport (DoT) was unsuccessful in securing funding, in the May 2022 State Government budget, to finalise the design and costings for medium to long term treatments at Queens Way St Kilda.
+The Department of Transport was unsuccessful in securing funding, in the May 2022 State Government budget, to finalise the design and costings for medium to long term treatments at Queens Way St Kilda.
 This is very disappointing for local residents and JAAG members where graffiti, noise pollution, glare and loss of habitat for wildlife are some of the issues that continue to be of concern.

 DoT conducted planting works in 2021 on the outbound terrace.
 DoT’s community updates are provided below for information: